pebreo/pebreo.github.io/begin/Part4-architecture-of-synthetic-intelligence.md

 This approach uses hierarchical structures, breaking down complex problems into smaller, more manageable chunks.

 Each layer can then be modeled probabilistically, assigning clear weights and probabilities to different factors within the data.

-This approach doesn't sacrifice power – it justrutilizes a different learning strategy.
+For example, the hiearchy of a book can be described (starting from the "building block") as composed of words, sentences, paragraphs, chapters, and, finally (the top of the hiearchy) the book.

+todo: image here

 By shedding light on the "why" behind its predictions, this probabilistic approach fosters trust and allows for human oversight.
 It's like a detective meticulously piecing together clues, each step documented and understandable.
 This transparency becomes crucial in situations where the stakes are high, ensuring that AI remains a tool that complements human expertise, not replaces it.